7 Best Vulnerability Scanning Tools & Software for 2025

 • Automated alerts for Security Incident and Event Management (SIEM) tools

-For more information, read our article on enterprise vulnerability scanning tools that compares Tenable against Intruder, Qualys, and more.
+For more information, read our article on enterprise vulnerability scanning tools, which compares Tenable to Intruder, Qualys, and others.

 Invicti icon.

-Invicti delivers the most comprehensive array of website and application (webapp) vulnerability scans and reduces wasted time with the least false positives in the industry.
-The robust scanner offers automated on-premises or SaaS hosted-scanning that integrates with standard development pipeline tools for efficient workflows.
-Invicti, formerly known as Netsparker, remains the industry leader in both the diversity of webapp scans and the quality of the results.
+Invicti delivers the most comprehensive array of website and application vulnerability scans and reduces wasted time with the fewest false positives in the industry.
+The robust scanner offers automated on-premises or SaaS-hosted scanning that integrates with standard development pipeline tools for efficient workflows.
+Invicti, formerly known as Netsparker, remains the industry leader in both the diversity of web app scans and the quality of the results.

-Invicti doesn’t publish pricing information but bases licenses upon the number of user seats and the number of scanned websites.
+Invicti doesn’t publish pricing information but bases licenses upon the number of user seats and scanned websites.
 The three levels of licensing include:

 • Standard: Provides on-premises installation of a desktop scanner for one user